- Located in San Francisco, CA

 Greta Christina is one of the most widely-read and well-respected bloggers in the atheist blogosphere.
-She is author of Why Are You Atheists So Angry?
-99 Things That Piss Off the Godless, an Amazon best-seller in the Atheism category, and was ranked by an independent analyst as one of the Top Ten most popular atheist bloggers.
+She is the author of Coming Out Atheist: How to Do It, How to Help Each Other, and Why, and of Why Are You Atheists So Angry?
+99 Things That Piss Off the Godless, and was ranked by an independent analyst as one of the Top Ten most popular atheist bloggers.
 She is a regular atheist correspondent for AlterNet, the online political magazine with over 1,200,000 hits a week, and has been writing about atheism and skepticism for her own cleverly-named Greta Christina's Blog (now part of the Freethought Blogs network) since 2005.
 Her writing has appeared in numerous magazines, newspapers, and anthologies, including Ms., Skeptical Inquirer, the Chicago Sun-Times, and the anthology Everything You Know About God Is Wrong.
 She has been writing professionally since 1989, on topics including sexuality and sex-positivity, LGBT issues, politics, culture, and whatever crosses her mind.
 She is an experienced and entertaining public speaker, who has been doing public speaking for many years.

 You can check out Why Are You Atheists So Angry?
 99 Things That Piss Off the Godless, here.

 Greta is available to speak to your group on the following topics:

 - What can the atheist movement learn from the LGBT movement?
 The atheist movement is already modeling itself on the LGBT movement in many ways -- most obviously with its focus on coming out of the closet.
 What else can the atheist movement learn from the LGBT movement... both from its successes and its failures?